Unit 5: Telemedicine Services

 Note: This is also available for Federal Employee Program (FEP) members.

-Important: Telemedicine Service Benefit Category is for Well360 Virtual Health and Teledoc Services Only
+Important: On-Demand Telemedicine Service Benefit Category is for Well360 Virtual Health and Teladoc Services Only

-Virtual behavioral health is a service delivery option provided to our members under the Outpatient Mental Health benefit.
-It is separate from the services provided by our approved vendors — Amwell and Teladoc — under the Telemedicine Service benefit.
+Virtual behavioral health/substance abuse (substance use disorder) is a service delivery option provided to our members under the Outpatient Mental Health benefit.
+It is separate from the services provided by our approved vendors — Amwell and Teladoc — under the On-Demand Telemedicine Service benefit.
 Amwell and Teladoc are independent companies that provide online medical consultation services for patients through their network of practitioners.

 In Availity's Eligibility and Benefits Inquiry, the "Telemedicine Service" benefit category under Professional Services is an indicator for Well360 Virtual Health and Teladoc services only.
 It does not indicate a member’s eligibility for virtual behavioral health services.
-For more information on the services these vendors provide for Highmark members, please see the section in this unit titled Telemedicine Service Benefit and Approved Vendors.
+For more information on the services these vendors provide for Highmark members, please see the section in this unit titled Services Provided by Well360 Virtual Health and Approved Telemedicine Vendors.

 Note: Highmark partners with Amwell to deliver Well360 Virtual Health, Highmark’s virtual care solution.